Archive: Year Two

 Human and animal kin are instrumentalised; units of production, their substrate exhausted.
 Can we conceive a future where technology serves all and look forward with Promethean vigour?
 White Hole spirals through space and time, seeking the ideal moment for opportunity.

-WAVE 6
+wave 6

-touch me don't touch me
+don’t touch me

 Astria Suparak (1 min)